-Once accepted to the program, students are encouraged to confirm their place as soon as possible.
-There is limited space in the program, and once full capacity is reached, students may join a waiting list.
+Students are encouraged to confirm their place as soon as possible once accepted as there is limited space in the program.
+Once the program capacity is reached, students that pay the deposit will be added to a waiting list.

 Complete these tasks during the semester prior to going abroad.
-You will begin to receive more information from the Study Abroad Office during the first few weeks of the semester (fall or spring) prior to your program start date.
+You will receive more information from the Study Abroad Office.

-Housing: If you live on campus, let the housing office know when you will be studying abroad and if you wish to request housing for when you return.
+Housing and Residential Education: If you live on campus in Boston, contact Housing to let them know when you will be studying abroad and to request housing for when you return.

-International Student Services: If you are an international student, contact the International Student Services team, especially if you are close to graduating and considering Optional Practical Training (OPT) or other post-completion options.
+International Student Services: If you are an international student, contact International Student Services, especially if you are close to graduating and considering Optional Practical Training (OPT) or other post-completion options.

 All other students: Make sure you have consulted with your advisor to determine the classes you should take.
-You will receive a registration form along with a list of courses and meeting times from Berklee's Study Abroad Office.
-This information will be available in March for fall and in October for spring.
+You will receive a registration form along with a list of courses and meeting times from Berklee.
+Registration takes place in April for the fall semester and in November for the spring semester.